cloudmesh-community/fa18-523-62/paper/paper.md

 **:mortar_board: Learning Objectives**

+:o: first sentens should not hava had in the paper.
+First sentence is unclear

 ## Abstract

-In this research paper we discuss stream processing as a big data technology.
+We discuss stream processing as a big data technology.
 Data obtained in real-time from various sources are called Data Streams; processing and extracting insights from such sources is called Big Data Streaming or Real-time streaming analytics.
 While conventional big-data systems